TehGM/tehgm.github.io/content/blog/technology/nginx-aspnetcore-rest-grpc/index.md

 {{</highlight>}}

 #### Installing a testing tool
-Microsoft [lists a few tools to test gRPC with](https://docs.microsoft.com/en-gb/aspnet/core/grpc/test-tools?view=aspnetcore-3.0) - you can test whichever you prefer, but I personally chose [gRPCui](https://docs.microsoft.com/en-gb/aspnet/core/grpc/test-tools?view=aspnetcore-3.0#about-grpcui).
+Microsoft [lists a few tools to test gRPC with](https://docs.microsoft.com/en-gb/aspnet/core/grpc/test-tools?view=aspnetcore-3.0) - you can use whichever you prefer, but I personally chose [gRPCui](https://docs.microsoft.com/en-gb/aspnet/core/grpc/test-tools?view=aspnetcore-3.0#about-grpcui).
 The suggested way is to install is using [Go Tool](https://golang.org/).
 Once you have Go installed, just run 2 commands to install gRPCui:
 {{<highlight powershell>}}
 go get github.com/fullstorydev/grpcui/...